 Of the photo, Chris says, " It is so lucky I paused to snap the pic, lucky I included it in the ones I gave to Christmas Island Tourism Association, and lucky they decided to post it randomly to their Facebook page, where Max Orchard spotted it.
 Max informed me that it was only on a whim he checked the CI Tourism Association site, and to his amazement came eye to eye with a crusty critter that had eluded him for over twenty years!"

-This is the first time this species has been seen since its formal description as a new species in 2011, and indeed the authors of the new species name (Peter Ng of the National Museum of Singapore, and Peter Davie of the Queensland Museum, Brisbane), never managed to find one in the wild themselves, and had only some old museum specimens and old colour photos on which to base their decision that it was new.
+This was the first time this species had been seen since its formal description as a new species in 2011, and indeed the authors of the new species name (Peter Ng of the Lee Kong Chian Natural History Museum of Singapore, and Peter Davie of the Queensland Museum, Brisbane), never managed to find one in the wild themselves, and had only some old museum specimens and old colour photos on which to base their decision that it was new.

 While we do know now that this great crab appears to be only just hanging on in its Christmas Island home, the good news is that it is also known from several localities to the north of Christmas Island in the eastern Indian Ocean, including the Nicobar and Nias Islands, and from west Java.
 The bad news is that we only know of these other localities from 3 collections in museums that were made in the early 1900s, and while we hope it still has healthy populations through southern Indonesia, the truth is we currently have no idea.

 This image of Labuanium vitatum was taken by Liu Hung Chang and his team from Taiwan.
 They observed three ovigerious females spawning at Dolly Beach during February 2014.
 Hung Chang's sighting expands the known range of the crab.

 Read more about Christmas Island's white-stripe crab in the book

 "Crabs of Christmas Island" by Max Orchard